 Three squares: Jackie Freeman

 “I love my kids and I want to feed them healthy meals, but I have other things to do, too,” says professional chef and food stylist Jackie Freeman.
-This mom of a young daughter and two stepsons has worked in restaurants and catering; developed recipes for PCC Community Markets; and hosted an online cooking show for ParentMap called “Healthy Kids Cook.”
-She is the author of three cookbooks, the latest of which is due out November 2022 (you can preorder it here).
+This mom of a young daughter and two stepsons has worked in restaurants and catering; developed recipes for PCC Community Markets; hosted an online cooking show for ParentMap called “Healthy Kids Cook” and is the author of three cookbooks.
 Here are Freeman’s top 10 tips for feeding kids healthy food they’ll actually eat three times a day (plus snacks) while leaving room in your schedule for the other things you have to do.

 1. Plan ahead